-This guide has been written by Julie Bonnar of The Pattern Pages - an online resource for people who love to sew ther own clothes!
+This guide has been written by Julie Bonnar of The Pattern Pages – an online resource and 2 monthly downloadable magazine for people who love to sew their own clothes.

 Ever dreamed of making your own clothes?
 It’s a fantastic way of creating your own style, and with lots of independent sewing patterns on the market as well as gorgeous fabrics – there really hasn’t been a better time to have a go.